SimonAmable/MySuccessAutomation/README.md

 ## How finish 100 applications in under 3 minutes:
 # MAKE VIDEO AND PUT VIDEO LINK SIMON
-(for now please read this readME.md for instructions and message me if you need any help, video tutorial comming very soon)
+(for now please read this readME.md for instructions and message me if you need any help, video tutorial comming very soon.
+Also give this github project a 🌟 <3 ;) while your at the top of the page anyways or if you found it useful in the end ;)

 ## Supercharge Your Carleton Co-op Job Search: Introducing MySuccessAutomation 🌟